ghouse354/chronicle/README.md

-# chronicle
+# Chronicle
-G-House Pirates Logging Framework
+A Data Logging Library